szaimen/Nextcloud-NAS-Guide/README.md

 In order to connect to your server from a PC in the same network, you should use SSH.
 You are then able to use copy and paste and more.
 <details><summary>Click here to expand</summary>

+1. Find out the IPv4-address of your server (if not already done): Either login to your server to show it or it will be presented on the login screen after installing Nextcloud
 1. Open a command prompt on Windows 10 or terminal on Linux
 1. Type in `ssh username@ip-address`<br>
-One example is: `ssh ncadmin@192.168.178.144`
+One example is: `ssh ncadmin@192.168.178.144`<br>
+(If it times out although your server is running, the IPv4-address might be wrong.
+Then please look at step 1 how to find out the IPv4-address)
+1. If you connect the first time to your server, you will be asked to confirm the server fingerprint which you should do by typing in `yes` and pressing `[ENTER]`.
+If your server fingerprint changed, you will be guided to reset it if you want to connect again.
 1. Now type in your CLI Ubuntu user **password**

-Please note: If you connect the first time to your server, you will be asked to confirm the server fingerprint which you should do by typing in `yes` and pressing `[ENTER]`
 </details>

 ## How to set up automatic TPM2 unlocking?
 In order to automaticly unlock the encrypted root partition, you need to setup TPM2 unlocking during boot.
 <details><summary>Click here to expand</summary>

-1. Connect from a PC in the same network to your server over SSH
+1. Connect from a PC in the same network to your server over SSH (if not already done)
 1. Copy and paste the following command over CLI: <br>
 `wget https://raw.githubusercontent.com/nextcloud/vm/master/not-supported/tpm2-unlock.sh && sudo bash tpm2-unlock.sh`<br>
 1. Enter your **password** again